The login page allows a user to gain access to an application by entering their username and password or by authenticating using a social media login.

 Examples of additional multi-factor authentication that could be used include authentication codes, SMS codes or backup codes.

-Additional SSO elements 1.
-Title 2.
-Supported services: provides a logo for all supported services logos
+Supported services: Provides a logo for all supported services logos

 Some users may prefer to log in with their social networks or IdPs accounts.
 A social login can utilize standard, multi-factor, or SSO logins, depending on security requirements.
 If a user decides to use a social login, when they click a social logo, they will be redirected to the social account’s login page.
 Once they successfully log in, they will be directed back to your application.